 “And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd.”
 (1)

 Ezekiel speaks of this same day, appointing it at the time of the end.
 It will take place, he says, when the children of Israel will be gathered from all nations as lambs by the One Great Shepherd.
-The Jews were scattered throughout the world in 70 A.D. when Titus destroyed Jerusalem.
+The Jews were scattered throughout the world in ad 70 when Titus destroyed Jerusalem.
 Since this event took place after Christ’s crucifixion, it was clear that Ezekiel’s promise was for the latter days of The Father; a day of which Ezekiel spoke when he said:

 “And I will bring them out from the people, and gather them from the countries, and will bring them to their own land, and feed them upon the mountains of Israel …” (2)